MikeData/bau_FDI-Assets/README.md

 ## Note

-This was one of the first recipe suites we did and databaker has come a long way since this was written so - DONT - use this one as an example, it's rather clunky :)
+This was one of the first recipe suites we did and databaker has come a long way since this was written.
+I'll make a less clunky version if there's time/demand for it.